-Documentation of Post-Surgical Recovery
+Policy on Documentation of Post-Surgical Recovery

-An important component of post-surgical care is observation of the animal and documentation of its recovery from anesthesia and major surgery.
+3. An important component of post-surgical care is observation of the animal and documentation of its recovery from anesthesia and major surgery.
 The intensity and type of monitoring necessary will vary with the species and the procedure and might be greater during the immediate anesthetic recovery period than later in postoperative recovery.

-Documentation of post-surgical recovery is required for USDA covered species and recommended for all vertebrate species.
-USDA covered species includes dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, farm animals, or any other warm-blooded animal (* Members of the Genus Mus and Rattus are currently exempt from USDA coverage).
+4.3.
+USDA Covered Species: dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, farm animals, or any other warm-blooded animal (* Members of the Genus Mus and Rattus are currently exempt from USDA coverage).

-LAST REVIEWED AND ADOPTED BY THE IACUC: July 21, 2011
+LAST REVIEWED AND ADOPTED BY THE IACUC: September 17, 2020